tryretool/retool-onpremise/README.md

     ```
 1. Set your git remote which you can find in the Aptible dashboard: `git remote add aptible your-git-url`
 1. Push the code: `git push aptible master`
-1. When you navigate to your Aptible url make sure to put `https://` before it
+1. Navigate to your domain and you should be able to sign up as a new user in your Retool instance

 ## Health check endpoint